 Mount Hope Nursing Center Reduces Antipsychotic Use to Zero

-This effort to reduce prescribed antipsychotic medicine is for “improving the quality of care for individuals with dementia living in nursing homes.”
+This effort to reduce prescribed anti-psychotic medicine is for “improving the quality of care for individuals with dementia living in nursing homes.”
 The April 2019 report released from the Centers for Medicare and Medicaid Services shows that usage was nearly 25% at the beginning of 2012.
-That was when this national partnership was created to curtail this prescribed medicine.
-With coordinated their efforts, antipsychotic use has reduced in the last eight years with antipsychotic medication prevalence now averaging at about 14.6% across the country.
+That was when this national partnership was created to curtail use of antipsychotics.
+With coordinated their efforts, anti-psychotic use has reduced in the last eight years with antipsychotic medication prevalence now averaging at about 14.6% across the country.

 Mount Hope Surpasses Kansas & Midwest Average